avin-madhu/Magna/README.md

 # Magna
-Welcome to the main repository for Mini Project 2024 Team 8!
+Welcome to the main repository for Magna, a Miniproject developed as a part of KTU Curriculum 2024 !

 ## Title: Web Based Ecomm Site for the Dyslexic
 This project aims to create an inclusive e-commerce website tailored specifically for individuals with dyslexia.
 By leveraging voice navigation and the Annyang API, we provide an intuitive browsing and shopping experience for users with dyslexia.